-Brandon Laird, who has 16 years of coaching experience under his belt, completed his fifth season as Sacramento State’s associate head coach in 2016-17, and sixth as a member of the Hornet coaching staff (assistant coach in 2011-12).
+Brandon Laird, who has 17 years of coaching experience under his belt, completed his sixth season as Sacramento State’s associate head coach in 2017-18, and seventh as a member of the Hornet coaching staff (assistant coach in 2011-12).

 Laird is the program’s recruiting coordinator while also assisting with on-floor coaching, day-to-day player administration, scouting, academics, player development, compliance and offseason workouts.

-Sacramento State has won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
-In addition, the Hornets have won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
+Sacramento State won at least 13 games five straight years from 2012-17, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
+In addition, the Hornets won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team has posted three conference records of .500 or better during Laird’s tenure after the program had done so just twice in the 27 years prior to Laird’s arrival.

-The Hornets have also established a homecourt advantage that has seen the program post a 52-19 combined record (.732 winning percentage) inside the Nest over the last five years.
+The Hornets have also established a homecourt advantage that has seen the program post a 58-25 combined record (.699 winning percentage) inside the Nest over the last six years.
 That includes at least 10 home wins in four of the last six seasons.
 Also, during that time, the team is 37-19 (.661) at home against conference competition.

 The Hornets’ overall record of 21-12 during the 2014-15 season marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins tied for second most in program history (1948-pres.), and the 13 conference victories were the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.